-Corequisite: None Local Prerequisite: Enrollment in Business Administration: Human Resources Management program Local Corequisite: None
+Local Prerequisite: Enrollment in Business Administration: Human Resources Management

 This course provides students in the Human Resource Management concentration the opportunity to reinforce their learning experiences from preceding HRM courses.
 Emphasis is placed on application of day-to-day HRM functions by completing in-basket exercises and through simulations.
 Upon completion, students should be able to determine the appropriate actions called for by typical events that affect the status of people at work.